civicrm/civicrm-dev-docs/docs/extensions/civix.md

 otherwise incorrect, then you may pass explicit values with `--author` and `--email`.

-### Update "info.xml"

-The default ***info.xml*** file contains some examples and placeholders which you need to fix.
+You can now update your ***info.xml***.
+This file initially contains some examples and placeholders which you need to fix.
 You can edit most of these fields intuitively.
-If you need detailed specifications, see
+If you need detailed specifications, see [Extension Reference](http://wiki.civicrm.org/confluence/display/CRMDOC/Extension+Reference).
-[Extension
-Reference](http://wiki.civicrm.org/confluence/display/CRMDOC/Extension+Reference).

-### Enable the extension

-Now that you have created your extension, you can activate by navigating
+Now that you have created your extension, you need to activate it by navigating
 to:

 **Administer** » **System Settings** » **Manage Extensions**